Metallic Rouge: Ministry of Truth

 A highly advanced Nean, known as a "Proto-Nean", who looks identical to a normal human and lacks Asimov's Laws.
-Despite resembling a teenager, she is chronologically 10 years old, causing her to be somewhat naive and poor at socializing.
+She resembles a teenager though she is chronologically 10 years old, and she is somewhat poor at socializing.
 She is tasked with hunting down the Immortal Nine, with her already having slain two prior to the beginning of the story.
-Over time, however, she matures and questions whether she is truly "free".
+Over time however, she questions whether she is truly "free".

 Her battle form is a crimson suit of armor called Metal Rouge, dubbed the "Red Gladiator" by the media, and she fights with energy blades, which she can use as both melee and ranged weapons.